 Convinced I had stumbled upon the opportunity of a lifetime, he stayed true to his sales patter with conviction, all the way until I walked off into the sunset…and then after, via several follow-up phone calls and e-mails.
 I’m surprised he didn’t Tweet me.

-I don’t know if he was actually dying in the inside, but I imagine continuous knock-backs eventually takes its toll, and is often a catalyst for desperation and self-harming.
+I don’t know if he was actually dying on the inside, but I imagine continuous knock-backs eventually take its toll, and are often a catalyst for desperation and self-harming.
 However, on the surface, he was adamant the property was still perfect for my intended purposes, despite my best efforts of making him understand that the proposition he’s offering me is dogshit.
-I’m sure if I pitched the idea of buying a mini-bus to start a shuttle service, which provided early morning pick-ups and after work drop-offs for all the employers, he would have sucked my nuts and praised my ability to solve problems.
+I’m sure if I pitched the idea of buying a minibus to start a shuttle service, which provided early morning pick-ups and after work drop-offs for all the employers, he would have sucked my nuts and praised my ability to solve problems.

 At the end of the day, I don’t hold any resentment towards the agent, he didn’t overly bother me because I know he was just doing his job, and I appreciate that.
 I’m not the client, the vendor is, and he’s just working his greasy arse off to the bone, trying to close the deal for him.
 Unfortunately, he won’t be closing the deal with me, but “a fool and his money are soon parted”, so I’m sure he’ll eventually find some chump to close the deal with.
 Don’t be that chump.

 Moral of the story?
 The agent isn’t working for the buyer, the agent is working for the seller, so it’s his job to sell YOU an impractical piece of shit!
 But it’s our job, as the buyer, to know better.